proofit404/dependencies/docs/usage.md

 - `Foo` class requires an argument named `two`;
 - In dependency scope, that argument resolves to `Baz` class;
-- Which is a class - oh boy, we need to instantiate it as well;
+- Which is a class - oh, we need to instantiate it as well;
 - But its constructor requires an argument named `x`;
 - Which resolves to `1` in the dependency scope, so we do not need to go any further.